Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Balgownie - Fairy Meadow recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Balgownie-Fairy Meadow averaged approximately 89 new dwelling approvals annually.
-Between FY21 and FY25, a total of 445 homes were approved, with an additional 20 approved in FY26 to date.
-Over these five years, there was an average of 0.6 new residents per year per dwelling constructed.
+Over the past five financial years, from FY21 to FY25445 homes were approved, with an additional 25 approved so far in FY26.
+The average increase in residents per year per dwelling constructed over these years was 0.6.

 Frequently Asked Questions - Development